-Tricompartmental osteoarthritis is a type of osteoarthritis that occurs in the knee.
-The knee can be divided into three compartments:
+- Tricompartmental osteoarthritis is a type of osteoarthritis that affects the entire knee.

-- medial femoral-tibial compartment, found on the inside of the knee
+- the medial femoral-tibial compartment, on the inside of the knee

-- patellofemoral compartment, formed by the femur and kneecap
+- the patellofemoral compartment, formed by the femur and kneecap

-- lateral femoral-tibial compartment, found on the outside of the knee
+- the lateral femoral-tibial compartment, on the outside of the knee

 - swelling and stiffness in the knee